galaxyproject/galaxy-hub/content/events/gcc2023/schedule/index.md

 largely a free-form event that will be organized on the spot.

-Training events will consist of five parallel tracks, each session being 2.5 hours long.
+Training events will consist of five parallel tracks, each session being 2.5 hours long (with a 20 minute tea break after 1h30m).
 More details for each of the trainings will be provided as we approach the conference.

 Below you can see the program schedule at a glance while the **list of talks and accompanying abstracts are available in [this